rsvp/chess/README.md

 * One cannot possibly know all about chess.
 * One day you give your opponent a lesson, the next day he gives you one.
 * One does not have to play well, it is sufficient to play better than your opponent.
+* One lost game will teach you more than ten wins.
 * One must make every effort to combat the thoughts and will of the opponent.
 * Only the player with the initiative has the right to attack.
 * Openings teach you openings, but endgames teach you chess!